- What platforms support Training Plans?

 If you currently run less than th e distances mentioned above but still want to train for a marathon or a half marathon, we suggest that you start with a training plan for a shorter distance .
 By doing so, you will be able to increase your weekly mileage, which will allow you to create a training plan for a marathon or a half marathon later.

 Audio Coach Feedback while doing Training Plan workouts

-Audio coach for training plans is available for Android app vers.
-9.2.0 and newer, iPhone app 8.7.0 and newer and Windows Phone 8.1 and newer.
+Audio coach for training plans is available for Android and iPhone devices.
 Most of the planned workouts consist of various intervals.
 These intervals can be either distance or duration based.
 Frequency and content of the audio feedback depends on how long the particular interval is.
 The basic rules are following:

 - If the interval is shorter than 100m (0,1mile) or 30s: There is no additional Audio Coach feedback

 - If the interval is between 100m-1km (0,1-1mile) or 30s-5min: You will get feedback on the remaining distance or duration and split pace during the interval.
 Example: When you have a 600m interval, you will hear the Audio Coach every 200m telling you the remaining distance and the split pace.

 - If the interval is longer than 1km (1mile) or 5min: The standard Audio Coach settings will apply.
 If your planned workout includes such interval, make sure you access your Audio Coach settings and pick what feedback you would like to hear.
 Example: If it’s a duration based 10min interval, you can customize your Audio Coach settings to hear your lap pace and heart-rate every minute (or any other option available).